Getting started

 Phase 2: Enabling Active Caching

-Once you're comfortable with the metrics and potential benefits shown in passthrough mode, you can enable active caching.
+Once you're comfortable with the projected metrics and potential benefits shown in enhanced passthrough mode, you can enable active caching to start realizing the performance improvements.

 Step 1: Access Cache Settings